No warnings for the Australian Capital Territory

 |

-Partly cloudy.
-The chance of showers late in the evening.
-Winds northwesterly averaging 10 to 20 km/h.
-Overnight temperatures falling to between 15 and 18 with daytime temperatures reaching 23 to 29.
+Cloudy.
+Medium chance of showers, most likely in the morning and afternoon.
+Winds southerly 15 to 20 km/h.
+Overnight temperatures falling to between 9 and 12 with daytime temperatures reaching between 14 and 21.

 Product IDN11039